 Doctor of Theology Program Key

-II.
-Constructing a Dissertation Proposal
+I. Constructing a Dissertation Proposal

 Submit your proposal to your academic adviser.
-Upon approval you may begin constructing your dissertation.
+Upon approval, you may begin constructing your dissertation.

-III.
+II.
 Construct and Submit a Dissertation

-IV.
+III.
 Dissertation Review

 The Thesis/Dissertation review committee will thoroughly review your paper.
 The committee will either issue a submission approval and accept your thesis as the fulfillment of the requirements of the degree program, or the dissertation will be returned for further clarification or correction.